RealSeriousBusiness/Misc-Snippets/README.md

 # Misc-Snippets

-Various C# snippets from scrapped projects that might still be useful
+Various Code snippets from scrapped projects that might still be useful